Marijuana Tourism Is Becoming a Major Travel Trend

 Puff Pass and Paint - an all-inclusive cannabis-friendly art class (these are now offered in Denver, Washington D.C. and Portland, Oregon).

 Marijuana Tourism in Oregon and Washington State

 While Washington State also legalized recreational Marijuana in 2012 and Oregon followed in 2015, the tourism industry has not boomed the same way it did in Colorado.
 Despite that, there are several opportunities for people looking to enjoy a good high while exploring the Emerald State.
-For instance, imagine relaxing around the camp fire staring up at the stars after a day of hiking and exploring some of the most beautiful terrain on earth would make for a great getaway.
+For instance, imagine relaxing around the campfire staring up at the stars after a day of hiking and exploring some of the most beautiful terrain on earth would make for a great getaway.
 However, be careful to note that while marijuana is legal in Washington State, that Federal lands like those controlled by BLM and that National Park Service are administered by the Federal government and they still consider weed to be an illegal drug.
 While your chances of being arrested for it depends largely on how conspicuous you are, you should do what you can to avoid confrontation.

 Marijuana Tourism in California, Nevada, Maine, New Hampshire and Massachusetts

-While each state has slightly different regulations with respect to legalization of marijuana, they all have made possession and consumption legal, including recreational marijuana sales.
+While each state has slightly different regulations with respect to the legalization of marijuana, they all have made possession and consumption legal, including recreational marijuana sales.
 Over the past couple years, California, Nevada, New Hampshire, Maine, Massachusetts, and Alaska will be opening more legal dispensaries and establish recreational marijuana regulations.
 As this happens, you are already seeing tourism being a core part of the equation.
-People seeking cannabis related experiences should simply add to already strong travel and tourism industries in those states.
+People seeking cannabis related experiences should simply add to the already strong travel and tourism industries in those states.